 Net wealth tax in Canada

-There is currently no net wealth tax in Canada.
-Instead, the focus of tax policy is on income and consumption.
-However, with increasing social inequality, the discussion of introducing a net wealth tax is once again becoming a hot topic in policy circles.
+Status Today | Currently, there is no net wealth tax in Canada.
+Nationally developed tax policies focus on income and consumption.
+However, as social inequality increases, the net wealth tax is becoming a topic of policy debate. |

 Disadvantages:

-The question of introducing a net wealth tax in Canada remains open and multifaceted.
-It requires a careful analysis of the potential economic consequences and an assessment of the public’s readiness for such a change.
-It is important that any decisions in this area be based on comprehensive research and public consensus.
+The question of the introduction of a net wealth tax in Canada is still open and multifaceted.
+It needs careful consideration of the possible economic implications of such a tax and an assessment of how ripe society is for this innovation.
+It is vital that decisions within this sphere be underpinned by substantial research and popular consensus.

 Capital gains tax in Canada

-Basic Principles
+General Principles

 Which assets are subject to taxation

-- Shares, bonds and other securities
+- Shares, bonds, and other securities

 - Shares in investment funds